 If you have made any renovations, changes, or additions to your policy, it is important to make sure your policy is updated accordingly.

 In addition to having an insurance policy, consider the foregone losses that may occur while the facility is not able to be used due to construction.
 Make sure to plan ahead as much as possible to ensure that the business will not go under because of lost income.
 There is also an insurance extension that can be bought in addition to your standard plan to make sure you are covered when the time comes.

 When choosing a disaster restoration company, it is crucial to choose the right one because the future of your business can depend on your work.
 When searching for this provider, ask them if they are licensed, certified, experienced, and what kind of equipment they use to restore building materials.
 A restoration company that has experience in multiple fields, including water damage restoration, fire damage restoration, reconstruction, etc. would also be helpful as the building may need more than one service.

-When searching for the provider that best fits your needs, consider talking to your local ServiceMaster.
-Not only do they meet all of the requirements stated above, but they are also available 24/7 to respond to any emergency.
+When searching for the restoration company that best fits your needs, look for those that are licensed, trained, bonded and insured.
+Many of them will meet the requirements stated above as well as have a 24/7 availability to respond to any emergency.
 They will arrive on your property within 2 hours and will provide you with all services necessary to return your property to its original condition.